-Minimum requirements to 'get in the door' is high school graduation and a C in English 12 or Comm 12 (Kwantlen: C+ in Eng 12 or A in Comm 12 blended or class mark)
+Minimum requirements to 'get in the door' is high school graduation and a C in English 12 or a B in Comm 12 (Kwantlen: C+ in Eng 12 or an A in Comm 12)

 However, individual programs and courses will have their own requirements!

 Best thing?
-Go to the school's website and/or contact an advisor for help!
+Go to the school's website and/or contact an adviser for help!

-These requirements change all the time ... don't assume what you look up tomorrow will be the exact same as a year from now!
+These requirements change all the time (especially with the new curriculum)... don't assume what you look up tomorrow will be the exact same as a year from now!